rkforest/global-climate-classification-changes/README.md

 # Global Climate Classification Changes

+---

 Author: Rick Forest
----

-## Introduction:
+## Description

 This project analyzes global climate classification changes by comparing climate data from a recent Decadal Climate Period (2015–2024) with the WMO Climatological Reference Period (1961–1990).

 The analysis will be done by applying the Köppen-Trewartha climate classification system to downloaded ERA5 climate data, identifying and visualizing the climate classification changes.

 ---

-## Key Findings:
+## Key Findings

 9.6% of the Earth’s land surface has changed climate classification.
 2.6% of the Earth’s land surface has changed to a dry classification.
 3.0% of the Earth’s land surface has changed from cold (polar and boreal) to temperate.
 ---

-## Process
+## Process Steps

-This project uses a multi-step process:

-Data Acquisition - download and save ERA5 climate reanalysis gridded data.
+1. Data Acquisition - download and save ERA5 climate reanalysis gridded data.
-Data Aggregation - aggregate multi-year monthly data into climatological averages.
+2. Data Aggregation - aggregate multi-year monthly data into climatological averages.
-Determinant Calculation - calculate climate classification determinants Climate Classification - apply the Köppen–Trewartha classification system Change Identification - identify the shifts in classification between the two periods Change Visualization - visualize the key changes (increased dry and decreased cold areas)
+3. Determinant Calculation - calculate climate classification determinants
+4. Climate Classification - apply the Köppen–Trewartha classification system
+5. Change Identification - identify the shifts in classification between the two periods
+6. Change Visualization - visualize the key changes (increased dry and decreased cold areas)
 ---

 ![Positron IDE](https://img.shields.io/badge/Editor-Positron-blue?logo=rstudio)